-Operating Expenses are based upon the Consulting Engineer's Report.
+(4) Operating Expenses are based upon the Consulting Engineer's Report.
 See APPENDIX B.

-See "FINANCIAL INFORMATION - Annual Debt Service Requirements" for certain assumptions relating to debt service on the outstanding Senior Bonds.
-This table does not take into account any bond issuance projected after the 2014C Bonds.
+(5) See "FINANCIAL INFORMATION- Annual Debt Service Requirements" for certain assumptions relating to debt service on the outstanding Senior Bonds.
+This table assumes the issuance of the 2014C Bonds, the issuance of the Series 2014D Bonds and the refunding of the Refunded Bonds, but does not take into account any bond issuance projected after the 2014D Bonds.
 The Authority's current estimate of projected debt service coverage assuming the issuance of all additional bonds for the Move Illinois Program, such assumed issuance as described in "PLAN OF FINANCE" herein, is approximately 2x for each of the years of 2014 through 2031.
 This table does not take into account, either as revenue or as a credit against debt service, any Subsidy Payments expected in connection with the 2009A Bonds and 2009B Bonds.
 Payments due January 1 of each year are deemed payable in the preceding year.
 See the definition of "Debt Service" in APPENDIX D.

-in each year, the projected net cash flow exceeds the projected Renewal and Replacement Deposit for such year set forth in the Consulting Engineer's Report.
+(6) In each year, the projected net cash flow exceeds the projected Renewal and Replacement Deposit for such year set forth in the Consulting Engineer's Report.
 Totals may not add due to rounding.

-TABLE SEVEN (continued)
+TABLE SEVEN (CONTINUED)